-When you have agreed on an amount you register the agreement with us.
-We process the agreement and send both people a notice with the amount you agreed.
+When you've agreed on an amount, you register the agreement with us.
+If accepted, we send both people a notice with the amount you agreed.

-After that the paying parent pays us the agreed amount.
-Usually the paying parent sets up automatic payments.
-They can also ask us to deduct the payments directly from their salary or wages.
+After that, the liable parent pays us the agreed amount.
+The liable parent can set up automatic payments or ask us to deduct the payments directly from their salary or wages.

 We start monthly payments to the receiving carer.

-If the paying parent misses a payment, we will follow it up.
+If the liable parent misses a payment, we'll follow it up.

-Can I switch to another kind of child support agreement?
+Switching to another type of child support arrangement

 A voluntary agreement ends when: